Shiva4113/Java-Syntax-validator/README.md

 ### Constructs worked on:

-1) Simple Variable Declaration --> will improve on this in the future for initialization as well
+1) Simple Variable Declaration --> will improve on this in the future for initialization as well.
-2) Conditional construct --> if, if-else, nested-if, if ladder
+2) Conditional construct --> if-else, nested-if to  be added
-3) Looping construct --> while, for, do...while
+3) Looping construct --> for, do...while to be added
 4) Function declaration
 5) Function definition